elianachristou/fquantdr/README.md

 Then, we need to generate the functional predictors and the scalar response.
 For the functional predictors, we can use the `fundata` function that is available in the package.
-An additional argument, `eta`, is required for the function and it represents the matrix of coefficients with dimensions $n$ by $p \times nbasis$.
+An additional argument, `eta`, is required for the function and it represents the array of coefficients with dimensions $nbasis \times n \times p$.
 For the scalar response, we use the model
 $$Y = 3 \langle \beta_1, X \rangle + \epsilon,$$ where $\epsilon$ is the
 error term and $\beta_1$ represent an eigenfunction.
 In this case, the